jmhodges/bazel_gomock/README.md

 )
 ```

-where `library` is a `go_library` target, `interfaces` is the list of interfaces
+where `library` is a `go_library` target, `interfaces` is the list of names of
-you'd like `mockgen` to use reflection to generate mocks of in that `library`,
+the Go interfaces you'd like `mockgen` to generate mocks of, `package` is the
-`package` is the name of the Go package at the top of the generated file (in
+name of the Go package at the top of the generated file (in this example,
-this example, `package "main"`), and `out` is the path of generated source file
+`package "main"`), and `out` is the path of generated source file that will be
-that will be made.
+made.

+There is also a `source` parameter described below.

 You use this target's `out` file directly in the `srcs` parameter in `go_test`,
 `go_library`, and so on.
 So, when the above example `gomock` call is used in the